Why the same fix never works for everyone

 Key takeaways

-• Brain fog is not a single condition but a symptom cluster caused by numerous distinct physiological mechanisms ranging from sleep deprivation to hormonal shifts to post-viral neuroinflammation.
+- Brain fog is not a single condition but a symptom cluster caused by numerous distinct physiological mechanisms ranging from sleep deprivation to thyroid dysfunction to medication side effects to post-viral neuroinflammation.

-• Identifying your fog category determines whether you need sleep optimization, medical evaluation, anti-inflammatory intervention, or supplement replacement.
+- Identifying your fog category determines whether you need sleep optimization, medical evaluation, anti-inflammatory intervention, supplement replacement, or a medication review.

 The fog spectrum: temporary cloudiness to chronic dysfunction